 Authorized Waste Haulers and State Requirements

 The City does not have an exclusive franchise with any waste hauler.
 Any waste hauler operating within the City must enter into an agreement and sign a contract with the City.
 The Public Works Department is responsible for waste hauler contract administration.
-Click here for the current Authorized Waste Hauler Contact List.

 The City has developed a comprehensive set of programs to achieve and maintain compliance with the California Integrated Waste Management Act of 1989 (AB 939), as amended, including the 50% waste landfill diversion goal.
 These programs are primarily implemented by the City’s authorized waste haulers and include recycling, green waste reuse and composting, mixed waste processing for material recovery, waste-to-energy, and Household Hazardous Waste collection.
 The City’s authorized Waste Haulers are required to achieve certain waste landfill diversion levels and can pay higher or lower Solid Waste Management Fees based on the amount of waste diverted from landfill.